front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/dataloaders-and-cache-invalidation.md

 _Since version 2.1.0_
 </blockquote>

-The `PerMagentoAdminRole` implementation is a decorator that is specific to Magento 2 module.
+The `PerMagentoAdminRole` implementation is a decorator that is specific to Magento 2 integrations.
 It will decorate the existing caching strategies so that DataLoader keys are different for admin users and customers.
 This is useful if a custom Magento API returns a different result for admins and normal customers.

 Here is a configuration example: